swilliams/jq-wysihat/README.markdown

 foundation to design your own rich text editor.
 WysiHat stays out of your way and leaves the UI design to you.

+The original version of WysiHat was designed to run on Prototype.
+This fork of it was ported to run on jQuery.

 ### Support platforms

 WysiHat currently supports: